thefizzyfish/thefizzyfish.github.io/content/walkthroughs/MonitorsThree.md

 ![](/Screenshots/MonitorsThree_image_26.png)
 ![](/Screenshots/MonitorsThree_image_27.png)

-Then choose where we want to restore themto `source/dev/shm:
+Then choose where we want to restore them to `source/dev/shm:
 ![](/Screenshots/MonitorsThree_image_28.png)

 Hit restore and we can check `/dev/shm` to see if we were successful.